-Sobriety means I’m no longer a big mouthed asshole.
+Sobriety means I’m no longer a big-mouthed asshole.
 I mind my business.
 Because I don’t need to talk shit about people in order to feel connected to another human, the compulsion is no longer there.

-Sure, I engage in venting sessions with friends and hear them out about who did what at work, but I don’t create or spread rumours and I’m not drawn to conversations that are mean-spirited anymore.
+Sure, I engage in venting sessions with friends and hear them out about who did what at work, but I don’t create or spread rumors and I’m not drawn to conversations that are mean-spirited anymore.